 Once your gown is completely clean and dry, you should store it appropriately.
 If the gown is being used, hang it and cover it with a garment bag.
 If the garment is not going to be used any time soon, then you might store it wrapped in acid-free paper in a non-airtight box.

 It’s best to store your garments either flat or hanging, so as to prevent folds or wrinkles that might weaken the fabric.
 You’ll want to keep the stored garment in a cool, dry, dark place like an interior closet, and keep with it a card that details when the gown was purchased (and who it was purchased for, if you like), what it’s made of, and appropriate care instructions.
+Read our blog about Christening Gowns: Tracing the Evolution from Traditional Styles to Modern Trends.

 Still looking for the perfect christening outfit?
 Carriage Boutique has a wide range of options from classical gowns to modern two-piece ensembles that are sure to match any church and community.
 Check out our lineup of classic christening gowns and see if your child’s special outfit is there.